DialogueLLM: Context and Emotion Knowledge-Tuned Large Language Models for Emotion Recognition in Conversations: Methodology

 The first key component is to select open-source and strong foundation language models.
 LLaMA is a collection of open source foundation language models ranging from 7B to 65B parameters, which is trained on trillions of tokens using publicly available datasets.
 It achieves state-of-the-art performance on numerous benchmarks, which has greatly promoted the research progress of LLMs.
 A considerable number of researchers choose to expand the capabilities of LLaMA models though instruction tuning, due to the lower computational costs.

-Furthermore, OpenAI has just developed and released LLaMA 2, which is an updated version of LLaMA 1.
+Furthermore, Meta AI has just developed and released LLaMA 2, which is an updated version of LLaMA 1.
 Compared with LLaMA 1, the training data used for LLaMA 2 was increased by 40\% and the context length was doubled.
 LLaMA 2 also incorporated grouped query attention mechanisms.
 LLaMA 2 shows many behaviors similar to ChatGPT, but is also surprisingly small and easy to reproduce.
 Hence, we adopt LLaMA 2-7B model as our base model.
-Furthermore, LLaMA-7B, LLaMA-13B and LLaMA 2-13B have also been attempted and evaluated in the experiments.
+Furthermore, LLaMA-7B have also been attempted and evaluated in the experiments.
 We use low-rank adaptation (LoRA) to finetune them with only 2.1 million trainable parameters.

+In view that LLaMA 2 possess a powerful generative capability, we treat ERC as a conditional generative task, where the output $Y_k$ will be an emotion label.
+We first propose a general zero-shot prompt template, namely $Prompt_{erc}^k$ that consists of the contextual, multi-modal utterances and the instruction $I_{erc}$ by merging them together:

+where $Text Description\left ( V_k \right )$ denotes the text description of the $k^{th}$ video produced by the ERNIE Bot.
+Then, we ask LLMs to generate an emotion label by providing the above-mentioned prompts: